alterakey/trueseeing/README.md

   * Improper Platform Usage (M1)

 	* Debuggable
 	* Inadvent publishing of Activities, Services, ContentProviders, BroadcastReceivers

   * Insecure Data (M2)

 	* Backupable (i.e. suspectible to the backup attack)
 	* Insecure file permissions
 	* Logging

   * Insecure Commnications (M3)

 	* Lack of pinning (i.e. suspictible to the TLS interception attack)
 	* Use of cleartext HTTP
 	* Tamperable WebViews

   * Insufficient Cryptography (M5)

 	* Hardcoded passphrase/secret keys
 	* Vernum ciphers with static keys
 	* Use of the ECB mode

   * Client Code Quality Issues (M7)

 	* Reflectable WebViews (i.e. XSSs in such views should be escalatable to remote code executions via JS reflection)
 	* Usage of insecure policy on mixed contents

   * Code Tampering (M8)

 	* Hardcoded certificates

   * Reverse Engineering (M9)

 	* Lack of obfuscation

 ## Installation

 	$ pip3 install trueseeing

 ## Usage

-The following command line is sufficient to scan a APK (target.apk):
+The following command line is sufficient to scan a APK (target.apk), yielding findings listed in stderr:

+	$ trueseeing /path/to/target.apk

+To generate a report in HTML format:

+	$ trueseeing -o report.html /path/to/target.apk
-    $ trueseeing /path/to/target.apk > report.html
+	$ trueseeing --format=html -o report.html /path/to/target.apk

-To get a JSON format:
+To generate a report in JSON format:

-    $ trueseeing --output=json /path/to/target.apk  > report.json
+	$ trueseeing --format=json -o report.json /path/to/target.apk

-To get output in more CI-friendly format:
+To get report generated in stdout, specify '-' as filename:

+	$ trueseeing -o - /path/to/target.apk > report.html
+	$ trueseeing --format=html -o - /path/to/target.apk > report.html
-    $ trueseeing --output=gcc /path/to/target.apk
+	$ trueseeing --format=json -o - /path/to/target.apk > report.json

 To fix (not all) problems it catches:

 	$ trueseeing --patch-all /path/to/target.apk